Sienci-Labs/Resources/cnc-fun/the-basics/cnc-prepping-to-own.md

 ## Machine Maintenance

 - **[Regular Upkeep](https://resources.sienci.com/view/lmk2-maintenance/)**<br> CNC machines require regular maintenance to perform optimally.
 This includes cleaning your rails & wheels, lubricating parts, checking for loose bolts, and inspecting wiring and belts.
 Some software like [gSender](https://resources.sienci.com/view/gs-installation/) will help you track the number of hours you have been running your machine, and recommend specific maintenance be performed.
+You can checkout the maintenance guides for the [LongMill](https://resources.sienci.com/view/lmk2-maintenance/) and the [AltMill](https://resources.sienci.com/view/am-maintenance/) too!!
 - **[Replacing Parts](https://sienci.com/product-category/parts/)**<br> Over time, you’ll need to replace things like the cutting tools, which dull with use, or v-wheels, linear bearings, and delrin nuts that wear out.
 Knowing how to maintain your machine will help avoid costly breakdowns.
 Just like replacing tires or windshield wipers on your car.
 - **[Calibration](https://resources.sienci.com/view/lmk2-checks-and-first-moves/#tuning-movement)**<br> Keeping your machine properly calibrated is key for accuracy.
-Routine checks on squareness, zeroing, and other factors will save you time and material in the long run.
+You won't need to recalibrate on a time scale, but routine checks on squareness, zeroing, and other factors will save you time and material in the long run after parts are replaced as part of your regular upkeep.

 [su_table responsive="yes"]